Hirtshals: Climate

 The sea level has been as high as 1 metre over the norm.
 But in days where there is no wind, the waves typically will not be higher than maximum 20 cm over normal sea level.

 Due to the proximity of the town to the coast, sea fog is not an uncommon occurrence.
 In the winter, the air temperature can fall as low as 1.6 degrees, but in the summer, it can reach over 25 degrees Celsius.

 Waves

 Hirtshals Havnekontor (Hirtshals' Harbour Office) keeps track of wave periods.
 Annual wave periods fluctuate between half a second, up to about 9 seconds.
 According to Hirtshals Havnekontor (Hirtshals' Harbour Office) normal wave heights are between 2 and 2.5 metres.

 Wind

 The prevailing wind in Hirtshals is to the south or south-west.
 Wind speeds vary all year long, usually topping at 10 m/s during the winter.

 Economy

 Fishing plays a big role for the town and its inhabitants, as does tourism and the renting of summer homes.

 Due to the ferry connections with Norway, the shops in Hirtshals thrive on the large number of visitors, especially Norwegians, who shop in the small town all year long.

+Hirtshals also provides good employment in manufacturing industries like ‘Jackson, Lilleheden and Scanvogn’.